-Something we'll point out immediately is that smartwatches with a focus on sport and outdoor activities aren't just about tracking your outings.
+Something we'll point out immediately is that outdoor watches with a focus on sports and outdoor activities aren't just about tracking your outings.
 They also take on the role of data analyst and training coach.

 Best in Test